3DFin/parallel-cut-pursuit/README.md

 When _y_<sup>(ℓ<sub>1</sub>)</sup> is zero, the combination of ℓ<sub>1</sub> norm and total variation is sometimes coined _fused LASSO_.

-When _A_ is the identity, _λ_ is zero and there are no box constraints, the problem boils down to the _proximity operator_ of the graph total variation, also coined “graph total variation denoising” or “general fused LASSO signal approximation”.
+When _A_ is the identity, _λ_ is zero and there are no box constraints, the problem boils down to [the proximity operator of the graph total variation](#specialization-Cp_prox_tv-proximity-operator-of-the-graph-total-variation).

 Currently, _A_ must be provided as a matrix.
 See the documentation for special cases.

-The reduced problem is solved using the [preconditioned forward-Douglas–Rachford splitting algorithm](https://1a7r0ch3.github.io/fdr/) (see also the [corresponding repository](https://github.com/1a7r0ch3/pcd-prox-split)).
+The reduced problem is solved using the [preconditioned forward-Douglas–Rachford splitting algorithm](https://1a7r0ch3.github.io/fdr/) (see also the [corresponding repository](https://gitlab.com/1a7r0ch3/pcd-prox-split)).

 Two examples where _A_ is a full ill-conditioned matrix are provided with [GNU Octave or Matlab](#gnu-octave-or-matlab) and [Python](#python) interfaces: one with positivity and fused LASSO constraints on a task of _brain source identification from electroencephalography_, and another with boundary constraints on a task of _image reconstruction from tomography_.